Take control of how your site looks. Start with CSS variable overrides, progress to template recipes, and end with a complete custom theme.

 Override Templates Selectively

-You don't need to copy all templates.
+You do not need to copy all templates.
 Extend the default:

 {# themes/my-theme/templates/base.html #}